-It was moved by Councillor Ward-Booth and seconded by Councillor Dumont that the Minutes of the meeting held on 1 July 2020 be confirmed as a correct record and signed by the Chairman.
-After being put to the meeting and a vote taken, the motion was declared CARRIED.
+It was moved by Councillor Ward-Booth and seconded by Councillor Fernando, that the Minutes of the meeting of the Committee held on 22 September 2020 be confirmed as a correct record and signed by the Chairman.
+After being put to the meeting and a vote taken, this motion was declared CARRIED.

-RESOLVED – that the Minutes of the meeting held on 1 July 2020 be confirmed as a correct record and signed by the Chairman.
+RESOLVED – that the Minutes of the Committee meeting held on 22 September 2020 be confirmed as a correct record and signed by the Chairman.

 The Chairman welcomed Members, Officers and the public to the meeting.
-She said the Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020 came into force on Saturday 4 April 2020 to enable Councils to hold remote committee meetings during the COVID-19 pandemic period.
-This was to ensure local authorities could conduct business during the current public health emergency.
-This meeting of the Local Joint Panel was being held remotely under these regulations, via the Zoom application and was being recorded and live streamed on YouTube.
+He said the Local Authorities and Police and Crime Panels (Coronavirus) (Flexibility of Local Authority and Police and Crime Panel Meetings) (England and Wales) Regulations 2020 came into force on Saturday 4 April 2020 to enable councils to hold remote committee meetings during the COVID-19 pandemic period.
+This was to ensure local authorities could conduct business during this current public health emergency.
+This meeting was being held remotely under these regulations, via the Zoom application and was being recorded and live streamed on YouTube.

 Declarations of Interest

 The Infrastructure Contributions and Spend Manager presented the report to the Committee and briefly explained the main points.
 She said that the Annual Infrastructure Funding Statement Report 2019-20 would be published on the Council’s external website in an accessible format.

 Councillors Pope, Huggins and Ward-Booth asked whether the Infrastructure Contributions and Spend Manager was satisfied that enough work had been done to ensure that all Members were aware of unassigned Section 106 contributions in their wards and when these must be utilised by.